Updated: 17th February 2021

 The EU has recently appointed 2021 the ‘Year of Rail‘ to further promote the plethora of great train connections we have across the continent.
 With a whole host of new night-trains set to arrive in Europe in the coming years, such as Vienna to Paris, and Zurich to Rome, it’s a large part of making the world a greener place.

 While luxury train travel might conjure up romantic ideas of wooden clad carriages and fine-dining coaches with silverware, I’ve realised over the years not all train journeys are the same, and research is key.
 When I travelled from Beijing to Hong Kong by train there were easily over 100 of us sleeping dorm-style in a carriage.
 When my parents took The Ghan from Alice Springs to Adelaide in Australia, they indulged in first-class sipping champagne and I spent the half-a-day journey sat upright in a chair in economy eating a sausage roll.

 Perhaps, therefore, a near 300-hour journey from Portugal to Vietnam isn’t calling your name, and instead, you’re more drawn to glamorous train trips that are truly unforgettable, both for the journey and the destination, but also the service inside the carriages.

-Recently launched, The Voyageurs Collection is an initiative between the UK’s Original Travel and France’s Voyageurs du Monde, to bring some of the most memorable and magical trips around the world to British travellers.
+Recently launched, Original Travel is an initiative between the UK’s Original Travel and France’s Voyageurs du Monde, to bring some of the most memorable and magical trips around the world to British travellers.
 Last year, I booked with them to do sail down the Nile on none-other than the boat Agatha Christie got her inspiration from, but alas, we all know how 2020 travel plans went.
 With a focus on tailor-made trips, their indulgent itineraries can be adapted to suit your particular interests.